fbpx

 print (responses[key])

-This blog was a hands-on introduction to building a very simple rule-based chatbot in python.
+This blog was a hands-on introduction to building a basic chatbot in Python.
 We only worked with 2 intents in this tutorial for simplicity.
-You can easily expand the functionality of this chatbot by adding more keywords, intents and responses.
+You can easily expand the functionality of this chatbot by adding more keywords, intents, and responses.

 A regular expression is a sequence of characters that specifies a search pattern in a text.
 Learn more about Its common uses in this regex 101 guide.